AguaClara/Textbook/Flow_Control_and_Measurement/FCM_Design.rst

 Notes
 ^^^^^^^^^
 -  This flow controller is **no longer used by AguaClara.**
--  The tube connecting the CHT to the outlet of chemicals must really belong and, more importantly, **straight** to form a linear relationship between driving head and flow.
-This was not true for the “Almost Linear” Flow Controller.
-When you read about the Linear Chemical Flow Controller (CDC), you will be learning about the replacement to the “Almost Linear” Flow Controller’s replacement.
+-  The tube connecting the CHT to the outlet of chemicals must be very long and, more importantly, **straight** to form a linear relationship between driving head and flow.
+This linear relationship was not true for the “Almost Linear” Flow Controller, and is why it was replaced by the Linear Chemical Dose Controller (CDC).
+The CDC will be covered in more depth later on in this section.

 .. _heading_lfom: